JayJayDD/catalog-mods-db/README.md

 song_title: <string> - mods song title
 length: <string MM:SS> - song's or mod length
 bpm: <int> - bpm of the mod
+loop_data: <int,int,int> - spritesheet format for the preview, if you use it the webapp will assume its a 2.0 mod and will fetch sheets from the 'images' folder instead of 'anims'
 preview_imgs: <string '[name].[extension]'> - image preview name for the mod card
 thumb_img: <string '[name].[extension]'> - mods thumbnail name
 release_date: <string YYYY/MM/DD> - mods original release